tr3e/InterGen/README.md

 It is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
-Due to privacy concerns of performers included in our dataset, we cannot share it publicly.
-You can request the dataset by [filling in this form](https://forms.gle/CjMrUxwdz6iPcTxf7) for the google drive link for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.
+You can access the dataset in our [webpage](https://tr3e.github.io/intergen-page/) with the google drive link for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.
 The redistribution of the dataset is **prohibited**.